deehsyort/troy-kerve-digital/README.md

 ```
 P.S.
 I have already ran this command and generated docs which are now being hosted using github pages which can be found [here](https://deehsyort.github.io/troy-kerve-digital/)

+## Time elapsed
+Approximately 2 hours

 ## TODOs
 If I had more time I would do the following:

 - Update project so that we're using absolute paths with @ notation.
 - Optimize large SVGs.
 - Add dependencies for Jest testing frame work.
 - Add pages for the links
 - Add scrollTo function for the homepage (Not sure if this was part of the spec)
 - Create an icon component

 - If I had different layouts I would create a pages directory but im omitting that for now.
 - If I had more than one page I would create a pages directory but im omitting that for now.
 - If I had more than one hook I would create a hooks directory but im omitting that for now.
 - If I had more than one helper function I would create a lib directory but im omitting that for now.
 - If I was using something like scss modules I would have styles directory but im omitting that for now.